Fire departments cancel fundraiser

-The Harrisville Volunteer Fire Department and the village of Westfield Fire Department have cancelled the 2020 Harrisville Bratfest and the Westfield Chicken BBQ due to Covid-19.
+The Harrisville Volunteer Fire Department and the village of Westfield Fire Department have cancelled the 2020 Harrisville Bratfest and the Westfield Chicken barbecue due to Covid-19.

 All of the profits from these fundraisers go directly to the fire departments.
 Without this year’s event, those funds are unavailable.
 If interested in donating, send checks to HVFD c/o Mel Klitzke, W5892 Elk Ave., Westfield, WI 53964 or Westfield Fire Department, PO Box 250, Westfield, WI 53964.